The Brilliant Healer's New Life in the Shadows: Characters

 The leader of Zenos' former party, the Golden Phoenix.
 A vain and arrogant man who lived his entire life coasting on others' abilities, he realized much too late that his party's success was due entirely to Zenos's silent support.
 His failed desire to re-recruit Zenos turned to lust for revenge against the healer, ultimately leading to him getting arrested and losing everything he owned, down to the clothes on his back.
+It is later revealed that his dark nature originated from his failure to save his dying sister.